 We introduce so-called definitional dialogues, which contain an additional argumentation form of definitional reasoning.
-This argumentation form allows for attacks on assertions of atomic formulas, which can then be defended by asserting the (atomic or complex) defining conditions of the attacked atomic formula, if a definition for the atomic formula has been given.
-As we want to reason about definitions whose defining conditions can be complex formulas, we have to make sure that it is possible that dialogues in a strategy can not only end with P-moves asserting atomic formulas.
-We first introduce so-called EI_c^p -dialogues with this property.
+This argumentation form allows for attacks on assertions of atomic formulas, which can then be defended by asserting the (atomic or complex) defining conditions of the atomic formula attacked, if a definition for the atomic formula has been given.
+As we want to reason about definitions whose defining conditions can be complex formulas, we have to make sure that it is possible that dialogues in a strategy can not only end with P-moves asserting atomic formulas, but also with P-moves asserting complex formulas.
+We first introduce so-called EIcp-dialogues with this property.
 For this kind of dialogues there is also a completeness result with respect to intuitionistic propositional logic.
-We then introduce an argumentation form for definitional reasoning, and define definitional dialogues on the basis of EI_c^p -dialogues.
+We then introduce an argumentation form for definitional reasoning, and define definitional dialogues on the basis of EIcp-dialogues.

-The definitions for atoms need not be wellfounded.
+The definitions for atoms need not be well-founded.
 This leads to paradoxes like Russell's, whose dialogical treatment will be considered as an example of definitional reasoning.
-The example shows that the structural operation of contraction can be critical in the presence of non-wellfounded definitions: without further restrictions, there can be strategies for contradictory assertions in this case.
+The example shows that the structural operation of contraction can be critical in the presence of non-well-founded definitions: without further restrictions, there can be strategies for contradictory assertions in this case.